tpm2-software/tpm2-tools/man/tpm2_evictcontrol.1.md

 # OPTIONS

   * **-A**, **--auth**=_AUTH_:
-    The authorization used to authorize the commands.
+    The authorization hierarchy used to authorize the commands.
 Defaults to the "owner" hierarchy.
     Supported options are:
       * **o** for **TPM_RH_OWNER**
       * **p** for **TPM_RH_PLATFORM**